Vital-Utilities/Vital-Utilities/README.md

 - Bugs exists.
 UI and features are missing and are subject to change throughout its development.

 ## Looking for help
+Please get in contact with Snazzie if you're interested in helping with anything below.

 - Looking for someone who has experience with Wix toolkit to complete the installer
 - Looking for someone who has experience with AMD and NVIDIA SDK to grab cpu and gpu data